The Lyndon Visitor Centre

 Opening Hours & Entry Fees

-Day Permits: A charge is made for access to the Lyndon and Egleton reserves, with a total of 27 birdwatching hides (seven at Lyndon, 20 at Egleton).
-There is no further charge for parking.
+Day Permits: A charge is made for access to the Lyndon and Egleton reserves, with a total of 27 birdwatching hides (7 at Lyndon, 20 at Egleton).
+Parking is included in the price of a permit – a parking ticket will be issued for you to display.
 Permits are issued daily and can be obtained from both visitor centres.
 Concessions are available for senior citizens (over 60), students, disabled visitors and their carers.
 Family tickets for 2 adults and up to 4 children can be purchased.

 - 4 Day Permit (to be used within 10 days of issue) £16.00